But with tight deadlines, lots of people and multiple projects, planning your time can be very tricky.

 These four rules revolutionized project management in Base Camp Franchising.
 If you face the same challenges of running multiple projects simultaneously, they might be helpful for your business, too.
 Here's what Matt advises:

-Employees rarely see the whole picture of the project, so they're not aware of where the team's priorities stand.
+Employees rarely see the whole picture of the project, so they're not aware of where the team's priorities stand, or their own definition of capacity in business.
 Consequently, they get out of sync in collaboration.
 We all have faced situations when, say, it took three days to complete a task, while there were only three people working on it for an hour each.
 When a worker isn't in the loop with what his peer does, he might have a wrong vision of priorities.
 People work on things that seem to be the most important for them, but the priorities may be different on the level of an entire project.

 "There are two things I like about Wrike.
 First, it gives me a list of to-dos within each project any time I need it.
 Secondly, it automatically sends notifications, so that not only me, but all other project contributors are always aware of what they need to accomplish and when."